Pharrell Williams production discography

-The following list is a partial discography of productions by Pharrell Williams, an American record producer and recording artist from Virginia Beach, Virginia.
+The following list is a partial discography of productions by Pharrell Williams, an American musician and record producer from Virginia Beach, Virginia.
 It includes a list of songs produced, co-produced and remixed by year, artist, album and title.
 For songs produced only by the Neptunes, a production duo including Williams, see the Neptunes production discography.

 This discography notes contributions that were made solely by Pharrell, alongside those that he worked on with the Neptunes and N.E.R.D. and those where these artists have featured appearances, but dismisses those labelled as primary.
+He produces music for artists sometimes.